-UPDATE: this post was refined and published on InVision’s blog on March 6, 2017.
+UPDATE: this post was refined and published on InVision’s blog.
 You can read that version here.

 How many people live in your whole town?
 County?
 State?

 Here’s some perspective: in the whole of New York City: 8.4 million.

 Whether we care or not, the success of Pokémon Go is a big statement about how humans are interacting with machines.
 Not as in the future but as in RIGHT NOW.

 VR (Virtual Reality): VR transports the audience to another world, isolating their sense of sight and sound to immerse them in an artificial environment generated exclusively by technology.